MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/take-any-aggfunction.md

 ## Returns

-The `take_any` aggregation function returns the values of the expressions calculated for each of the records, selected randomly from each group of the summarize operator.
+The `take_any` aggregation function returns the values of the expressions calculated for each of the records, selected indeterministicly from each group of the summarize operator.

 If the `*` argument is provided, the function behaves as if the expressions are all columns of the input to the summarize operator barring the group-by columns, if any.